-- cases of force majeure occurring outside the country of the notifying Participant, i.e. war (including civil war), expropriation, revolution, riot, civil disturbances, cyclones, floods, earthquakes, eruptions, tidal waves and nuclear accidents. - b) Countries are classified into one of eight Country Risk Categories (0-7).
+- legal provisions adopted in the obligor's/guarantor's country declaring repayments made in local currency to be a valid discharge of the debt, notwithstanding that, as a result of fluctuations in exchange rates, such repayments, when converted into the currency of the credit, no longer cover the amount of the debt at the date of the transfer of funds; - any other measure or decision of the government of a foreign country which prevents repayment under a credit; and - cases of force majeure occurring outside the country of the notifying Participant, i.e. war (including civil war), expropriation, revolution, riot, civil disturbances, cyclones, floods, earthquakes, eruptions, tidal waves and nuclear accidents. - b) Countries are classified into one of eight Country Risk Categories (0-7).
 MPRs have been established for Categories 1 through 7, but not for Category 0, as the level of country risk is considered to be negligible for countries in this Category.
-The credit risk associated with transactions in Category 0 countries is predominantly related to the risk of the obligor/guarantor. - c) The classification of countries7 is achieved through the Country Risk Classification Methodology, which is comprised of: - The Country Risk Assessment Model (the Model), which produces a quantitative assessment of country credit risk which is based, for each country, on three groups of risk indicators: the payment experience of the Participants, the financial situation and the economic situation.
+The credit risk associated with transactions in Category 0 countries is predominantly related to the risk of the obligor/guarantor. - c) The classification of countries is achieved through the Country Risk Classification Methodology, which is comprised of: - The Country Risk Assessment Model (the Model), which produces a quantitative assessment of country credit risk which is based, for each country, on three groups of risk indicators: the payment experience of the Participants, the financial situation and the economic situation.
 The methodology of the Model consists of different steps including the assessment of the three groups of risk indicators, and the combination and flexible weighting of the risk indicator groups. - The qualitative assessment of the Model results, considered country-by-country to integrate the political risk and/or other risk factors not taken into account in full or in part by the Model.
-If appropriate, this may lead to an adjustment to the quantitative Model assessment to reflect the final assessment of the country credit risk. - d) Country Risk Classifications shall be monitored on an ongoing basis and reviewed at least annually and changes resulting from the Country Risk Classification Methodology shall be immediately communicated by the Secretariat.
+If appropriate, this may lead to an adjustment to the quantitative Model assessment to reflect the final assessment of the country credit risk. - d) Country Risk Classifications shall be monitored on an on-going basis and reviewed at least annually and changes resulting from the Country Risk Classification Methodology shall be immediately communicated by the Secretariat.
 When a country is re-classified in a lower or higher Country Risk Category, the Participants shall, no later than five working days after the re-classification has been communicated by the Secretariat, charge premium rates at or above the MPRs associated with the new Country Risk Category. - e) The country risk classifications shall be made public by the Secretariat.